To request a PDF version of this media kit and images for publicity use, email firstname.lastname@example.org.

 Who are some of your favorite authors?

 It is a long list!
-I’ll mention two now and leave the rest for another time.
+I’ll mention a few now and leave the rest for another time.

 Sarah Young is also a favorite.
 Many know her for her popular devotional books.
 I find her personal story of writing through her own health challenges very inspiring.
 I appreciate her obviously close relationship with God and the way she is giving of herself so incredibly to the global church—not despite her situation, but in fact, through it and because of it.